MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ##### Score Sample

 The score sample contains the scores generated from Fraud Protection’s AI models.
 You can reference these score variables in rules after the associated AI model generating the score has run.
 For example, you can use @botScore only after the *bot* evaluation has run, and @riskScore only after the *risk* evaluation has run.
-For more information see [Clauses](rules.md#clauses).
+For more information, see [Clauses](rules.md#clauses).

 #### Edit the sample
-In order to test that your rule works as expected on a variety of events, you can modify the sample, and [evaluate your rule](rules.md#evaluate-example) against it.
+To confirm that your rule works as expected on a variety of events, you can modify the sample and [evaluate your rule](rules.md#evaluate-example) against it.

 All values in both the payload sample and score sample can be modified.
 However, note that when you change the sample, it has no impact on which data you are or are not sending to Fraud Protection.

 Any changes you make to the sample are saved and persisted as part of the rule.

 - To undo all changes made to the sample by you or anyone else, click **Revert**.